-FRIDAY V. UNITED STATES (No. XX-XXX) - On October 2, 2008, Winslow Friday, a member of the Northern Arapaho Tribe of Wyoming, filed a petition seeking review of a decision of the U.S. Court of Appeals for the Tenth Circuit which held that his shooting of a bald eagle without a permit, for use in the tribe's traditional Sun Dance ceremony, violated the Bald and Golden Eagle Protection Act.
+FRIDAY V. UNITED STATES (No. 08-6651) - On October 2, 2008, Winslow Friday, a member of the Northern Arapaho Tribe of Wyoming, filed a petition seeking review of a decision of the U.S. Court of Appeals for the Tenth Circuit which held that his shooting of a bald eagle without a permit, for use in the tribe's traditional Sun Dance ceremony, violated the Bald and Golden Eagle Protection Act.
 The Tenth Circuit rejected Mr. Friday's argument that the Religious Freedom Restoration Act-which prohibits the federal government from substantially burdening a person's exercise of religion-precludes the government from prosecuting him.
 The Tribal Supreme Court Project worked with the attorneys representing Mr. Friday and the Northern Arapaho Tribe in the preparation of the petition for writ of certiorari.
-The case has not been docketed by the Clerk of the Court, but the U.S. brief in opposition will be due on November 3, 2008.
+The United States has been granted a second extension of time and its brief in opposition is now due on January 7, 2008.

 RODRIGUEZ-MARTINEZ V. UNITED STATES (No. 08-6467) - On September 22, 2008, Luis Manuel Rodriguez-Martinez, a descendent of the Huichol tribe of Mexico and an adherent of the Mexicayolt religion (Native American Ceremonial Group in Arizona), filed a petition seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which rejected his argument that prosecution for the possession of feathers and talons without a permit under the Bald and Golden Eagle Protection Act and the Migratory Bird Treaty Act violates the Religious Freedom Restoration Act by substantially burdening the free exercise of his religion.
-The United States' brief in opposition is due on October 27, 2008.
+The United States has been granted a second extension of time and its brief in opposition is now due on December 29, 2008.